mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/applications/catalog-applications/custom-applications/deploy-custom-app/index.md

 ---
 <!-- markdownlint-disable MD030 -->

-After creating a GitRepository, you can either use the Kommander UI or the CLI to deploy your custom applications.
+After creating a GitRepository, you can either use the DKP UI or the CLI to deploy your custom applications.

-## Deploy the application using the Kommander UI
+## Deploy the application using the DKP UI

-Go to the Kommander UI to deploy your custom applications:
+Go to the DKP UI to deploy your custom applications:

 1. Select **Workspace** > **Project**